deltafront/CompanyB_Modules/Common/README.md

 *   Abstract classes
 *   Fields that are final

+## Encrypted

+### Purpose
+This package provides an easy way to mark String fields as being Encrypted and encrypt them using the decorator pattern.

+### Usage
+*   Decorate the string fields in your class that you want to  have encrypted:
+    ```java
+        @Encrypted(algorithm = Encrypted.algorithms.MD2) //if algorithm is not supplied, default is 'md5'.
+        private String foo;
+     ```
+     At some point, whether via the constructor or a setter method, the value for this field must be supplied.
+*   Run the enclosing object instance through the decorator:
+    ```java
+        Foo foo = EncryptedDecorator.decorate(new Foo("this");
+    ```
+*   You can also decorate your fields with an instance of EncryptedWrapper, and then pass them through the decorator.
+Doing this will allow you to encrypt the String value of any object.
+### Caveats
+*   Only Strings are supported at this time.
+*   Only non-static, non-final fields are supported.
 ## Logging
 All logging is done via SLF4J.
 You will need to provide your own runtime implementations.